prateek777/mozio_services/README.md

 # mozio_services
-Mozio Polygon Services
+Mozio Service Provider Service

-""" The Mozio Service Areas API allows you to perform basic create, update, delete and fetch operations.
+""" The Mozio Service Providers API allows you to perform basic create, update, delete and fetch operations.
     Most of the endpoints are in a predictable REST API format which allows for easy integration.
     The database in use currently is MongoDB.
 """

 create_or_get_providers()
     """ This method allows us to create a service provider object or fetch all providers data based